icosalogic/inverter_design_manual/README.md

 ![FET R<sub>ds(on)</sub>](media/FET_Rdson.png)

-As this graph shows, you get better efficiency running at a cooler temperature and switching with a higher gate voltage.
+As this graph shows, these MOSFETs have lower on resistance and therefore get better efficiency running at a cooler temperature and switching with a higher gate voltage.

 The switching overhead is determined by the amount of energy is consumed turning the MOSFET on (E<sub>on</sub>) and turning it off (E<sub>off</sub>).
 These two values are usually given in microjoules, and added together, give the switching overhead for one complete off/on/off cycle.